curl/everything-curl/protocols/network.md

 ## Establish a connection

-With one or more IP addresses for the host the client wants to contact, it sends a "connect request".
+With one or more IP addresses for the host the client wants to contact, it sends a *connect request*.
 The connection it wants to establish is called a TCP ([Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)) or [QUIC](https://en.wikipedia.org/wiki/QUIC) connection, which is like